taw00/joplin-rpm/README.md

-# Joplin: A free and secure notebook - for Fedora Linux
+# Joplin - a free and secure notebook - for Fedora Linux

 Joplin is a nifty desktop and mobile application for writing and organizing [markdown](https://en.wikipedia.org/wiki/Markdown)-formatted documents and then